SystemSpace/Compendium/compendium.rst

 How many levels of security clearance are there in RISEN?
   It works downward, 0 being the highest clearance - 128 is the lowest.

+Is the original user who created SYNAPSE still around?
+  Sadly, no. But it was taken over by someone else.

 Aspects of the TSUKI Project
 ----------------------------